Can Lithium-ion Batteries Explode?

 If you or a loved one has been burned, injured, or otherwise harmed by a device using this type of battery, you may have a right to compensation.
 Contact an experienced personal injury attorney to explore your legal options.

-Pope McGlamry is a nationally recognized class action and personal injury litigation firm based in Atlanta and Columbus, Georgia.
+Pope McGlamry is a nationally recognized class action and personal injury litigation firm based in Atlanta, Georgia.
 We’re known for effective, aggressive counsel in complex litigation and have the resources to take on large corporations.
 All Pope McGlamry cases are accepted on a contingency basis, meaning clients don’t pay anything upfront and gain immediate access to legal protection.